When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 Whichever you pick, match it to your hair condition, your target shade, and your comfort with risk.
 A strand test tells you more than any chart.

 Once you have chosen your volume, you must get the mixing ratio right.
-If you use too much dye or too much developer, even the perfect volume choice can fail.
+If you use too much dye or too much developer, even the perfect volume choice may not work.

-The Standard Ratio: The most common mixing ratio is 1:1 (equal parts dye and developer).
+The Standard Ratio: The most common mixing ratio is 1:1, or equal parts dye and developer.
 High-lift colors or bleaches often require 1:2.
 Always check the instructions on the tube.

 What Happens If You Use Too Much Developer?
 (Runny Mix)

 Using more developer increases the amount of hydrogen peroxide.
 This pushes oxidation too hard.
 It can stress the hair fiber.
-Instead of healthy, shiny hair, the result is often hair that feels like straw when dry.
-It may also feel overly stretchy when wet and prone to snapping as it dries.
+Instead of leaving hair healthy and shiny, the result is often hair that feels like straw when dry.
+It may also feel overly stretchy when wet and become prone to snapping as it dries.

 What Happens If You Use Too Much Dye?
 (Thick Mix)

 If you use too much dye, the mixture can turn thick and dry.
-That makes it harder to spread, so you can get uneven coverage and patchy results.
+That makes it harder to spread, which can lead to uneven coverage and patchy results.

 | Scenario | Result on Hair Texture | Result on Color |